 Here are five of their (powerfully honest) stories:

-Amy Schumer has been very open about her pregnancy experiences, detailing her battle with hyperemesis gravidarum, an extreme form of morning sickness that saw her vomiting daily, in real-time on Instagram.
-But she has not talked much about how her challenging pregnancy factored into her birth experience...until now.
+Amy Schumer has been refreshingly candid about her journey to motherhood.
+She detailed her battle with hyperemesis gravidarum, an extreme form of morning sickness that saw her vomiting daily, in real-time on Instagram.
+And she's talked much about how her challenging pregnancy factored into her birth experience.

-In a recent interview for the Informed Pregnancy podcast, Schumer told prenatal chiropractor, childbirth educator and labor doula Dr. Elliot Berlin her C-section story, and it proves she is one strong mama.
+In an interview for the Informed Pregnancy podcast, Schumer also told prenatal chiropractor, childbirth educator and labor doula Dr. Elliot Berlin her C-section story, and it proves she is one strong mama.